oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 ```
 {% endraw %}

-Add a file `.env.example` and `.env.local` in the root folder, both with the following content:
+Add a file `.env.example` and `.env.local` in the root directory, both with the following content:

 ```shell
 NEXT_PUBLIC_API_SERVER_URL=http://localhost:8080